-CMS fraud, waste and abuse training can be found on our website at careoregon.org/providers/support.
+CMS fraud, waste and abuse training can be found on our Provider support web page.

-Provider Audits
+Provider audits

 CareOregon is committed to promoting quality improvement, payment integrity and minimizing fraud, waste and abuse.
 CareOregon (or its designee) may perform pre-payment claim reviews and post-payment audits of paid claims, all of which may call for records, itemized bills and clinical documentation to be submitted for review for HEDIS or other quality program initiatives, risk management purposes or payment integrity monitoring and oversight practices.
 CareOregon may use extrapolation to establish the results of an audit's findings.
 As a CareOregon contracted provider, refusal to cooperate with the medical record review as part of the audit process, peer review requirements, corrective action plans or otherwise being unable to meet provider qualifications and requirements may result in contract termination.